 M.S. in Family Financial Planning

-The family financial planning master's degree is a 30-credit distance degree program that is offered through a consortium of public universities through Innovative Digital Education Alliance (IDEA).
+The family financial planning master's degree is a 30-credit distance degree program that is offered through a consortium of universities through Innovative Digital Education Alliance (IDEA).
 The participating universities are:

 • Iowa State University